Egg yolk for cats: healthy or dangerous?

 - Digestive problems: Some cats are sensitive.

-- Only use fresh organic eggs
+- Use only fresh organic eggs

-- Clean with warm water beforehand
+- Clean with warm water beforehand.

-- Feed immediately after opening
+- Feed immediately after opening.

-Cooked egg yolk: The safe choice
+Boiled egg yolk: The safe choice

-- No salmonella risk
+- No risk of salmonella

 - More digestible for cats